Peter Brackley: Return to ITV

 1992 was an eventful year for Brackley, as he also returned to the fold at ITV Sport.
 Fresh from the shock of losing rights to the new Premier League to British Sky Broadcasting, the various ITV regions began to place more emphasis on live coverage of the lower leagues.
 On 16 August 1992, Brackley was partnered by Ron Atkinson for Central's first live broadcast of a Football League match since the split when Birmingham City faced Notts County at St Andrew's.
 From the second week on, Alan Parry became the regular voice on The Central Match Live until 1996 when ITV lost the rights to live league football.

 This return to ITV saw Brackley feature prominently in coverage of another four World Cups, from 1994 to 2006 and the European Championships in 1996 and 2000.
 He was also a regular commentator on the network's Champions League programmes and contributed frequently to highlights programmes on Central and Meridian Broadcasting in the south of England.
 He also commentated on his only major final for ITV in 2000 – the League Cup final between Leicester City and Tranmere Rovers.
 From August 2001, he featured heavily in ITV's coverage of Premiership highlights on The Premiership.
 He commentated on the very first match of the very first programme in August 2001, Middlesbrough v Arsenal.
 In addition to his commentaries for the programme, he utilised his skills as an impressionist during the 'Brack Chat' segment of the Monday night highlights programme.

 After the demise of the ITV Sport Channel in 2002, Brackley's network commitments were considerably reduced (though he continued to work on Premiership highlights until 2004), featuring only very occasionally before returning as part of the team for the World Cup in Germany in 2006.
 His main source of work was coverage of the England national football team and the FA Cup for international distributor Octagon CSI.
 He covered the majority of FA Cup Finals between 1992 and 2008 for them.

 The 2008–09 season saw Brackley do the FA Cup highlights show for ITV.
-His games were Leicester–Stevenage, Fleetwood–Hartlepool, Hull–Newcastle, Doncaster–Aston Villa, and Blackburn–Coventry.
+His games were Leicester–Stevenage, Fleetwood–Hartlepool, Hull–Newcastle, Doncaster–Aston Villa and Blackburn–Coventry.

 Other activities

 As well as a successful broadcasting career, Brackley also carved a niche as a comedian and impressionist.
 He undertook several UK tours with Southampton fan and comedian Mike Osman, including a run as part of George Best and Rodney Marsh's stage show.
 He also performed with Osman, Richard Digance and others on several programmes for BBC Radio.

 In 1990, Brackley stood in for an indisposed Jimmy Greaves on the long-running ITV Sport show Saint and Greavsie.
 The commentator provided the voice for Greaves' Spitting Image caricature.
-He also undertook voiceover work for Brighton & Hove Albion F.C., the club he supported, and wrote a weekly column in the city's Argus newspaper.
+He also undertook voiceover work for Brighton & Hove Albion, the club he supported, and wrote a weekly column in the city's Argus newspaper.